Q. How much range should I expect from your wireless products?

 Q. What frequency should I use for data transfer?

 A. Per FCC Part 15 regulations, the 300 and 400 MHz bands may only be used for periodic data transmissions, such as keyless entry type applications.
 See FCC Part 15 rules for requirements.
-For continuous or regular transmission intervals, the 900 MHz band must be used.
+For continuous or regular transmission intervals, the 900 MHz or 2400 MHz bands must be used.
 The 900 MHz band can be used for periodic data transmissions as well.
 Within the 300 and 400 MHz band the choice is yours, and may be limited by your RF environment.
-For instance, if you will be designing for an application where the environment already has 315 MHz, you can choose to use a 303 MHz or a 400 MHz frequency.
+For instance, if you will be designing for an application where the environment already has 315 MHz, you can choose to use a 303 MHz or our 433 MHz frequency.

 Q. Will the signal of your wireless products penetrate walls, floors, shrubbery, and fences?

-A. In most cases the signal will pass through wood and stucco construction with little attenuation.
-Tightly welded metal construction will attenuate the signal to a much greater degree.
+A. In most cases the signal will pass through wood with little attenuation.
+Stucco and tightly welded metal construction will attenuate the signal to a greater degree.
 Chain link fences will attenuate the signal if the fence height is high.
 Shrubbery will have little effect on the signal.

 Q. Can two or more wireless transmitters operate at the same frequency at the same time in the same area?

-Q. Will your wireless products interfere with other radios, TV’s or wireless systems?
+Q. Will your wireless products interfere with other radios, TV’s, Wifi or other wireless systems?

-A. This is very unlikely due to the very low power level of the transmitter and the excellent internal filtering of the harmonics.
+A. This is very unlikely due to the very low power level of the transmitters and the excellent internal filtering of the harmonics.

 Q. Can the receiver operate near other high power radio transmitters such as cellular telephones, two-way radios, cordless telephones, amateur radio or CB transmitters?